ShahVishwa/Hello-World-API/README.md

 3. The Debug Log Level is OFF by default.
 To enable debug logging level go to src/main/resources/application.properties and change the value of two parameters as shown below and re-run the application to see the debug logger in console:
   1. logging.level.org.springframework=DEBUG
   2. logging.level.root=WARN
 4. After starting/running the application, open POSTMAN tool and create GET http request http://localhost:8080/.
-The result received will be: "<p>Hello, World</p>"
+The result received in the body area of response section will be: "<p>Hello, World</p>"
 5. Create GET request with accept headers to http://localhost:8080/.
 To add Accept header in Postman go to headers tab in the request area and Add Key as "Content-Type" and value as "text/html".
 Press "Send".
 The result received in the body area of response section will be "{'message' : 'Hello, World'}"
 6. Create POST request by providing a JSON body of either your choice or using "{"message":"Hello!
 World"}" and result received in the body area of response section will be "{"message":"Hello!
 World"}"